 "I know, Izz.
 It's about to get crayazzy."

 Smug looks were exchanged.
 The sun streamed, the wind strained.
-A fierce joy jumped liquid-electric between us.
-For that morning Hawkes Lookout wasn’t just the gatekeeper to some wild valley.
+A fierce joy jumped liquid-electric.
+For that morning Hawkes Lookout was more than just the gatekeeper to some wild valley.

 That morning it was the gatekeeper to our generation's dream: one we’d waited for our entire lives: that Prince had shot to superstardom popping about.